Skip to content

 The Science Explained

-Aphanizomenon flos-aquae (AFA) is a blue-green microalgae that grows in mineral-rich freshwater, most notably Oregon’s Upper Klamath Lake.
-Long valued as a wild-harvested, nutrient-dense food, it has been consumed for centuries.
+AFA is a blue-green microalgae from mineral-rich freshwater, best known from Oregon’s Upper Klamath Lake.
+Consumed for centuries and valued as a nutrient-dense food.

 Artistic depiction of lungs formed by ocean waves with a quote, "Every second breath you take comes from microalgae"